Nausicaá Centre National de la Mer

 Nausicaá Centre National de la Mer (/fr/) is a public aquarium located in Boulogne-sur-Mer in northern France.
-It is the largest public aquarium of Europe (Note: L'Oceanogràfic (Spain) has also been called Europe's largest aquarium with 42000000 L of water, but this includes a 26000000 L dolphinarium) and attracts more than 800,000 visitors each year.
+It is the largest public aquarium in Europe (Note: L'Oceanogràfic (Spain) has also been called Europe's largest aquarium with 42000000 L of water, but this includes a 26000000 L dolphinarium) and attracts more than 800,000 visitors each year.

 Nausicaa is described as a centre of scientific and technical discovery of the marine environment, focusing primarily on the relationship between man and the sea.